 Putting it together

 Let’s say you’ve been tasked with creating a script that automates scanning a target network for open ports and then attempting to exploit any vulnerabilities found on those ports.
-Here’s an example script that uses all of the Bash Scripting Language features we’ve covered:
+Here’s an example script that uses many of the Bash features we’ve covered:

 #!/bin/bash